11 seasons available

 Andrew Zimmern visits the Hamptons in New York, diving into sizzling seafood masterworks, such as delectable surf and turf, buttery lobster rolls, clam chowder, and smoked bluefish pate.

-Featuring Chicago's humble, hearty and world-renowned food scene.
-Included: juicy rib tips; zesty Polish sausages; and experimental and edible works of art.
+Andrew Zimmern takes a bite out of Chicago's humble, hearty and world-renowned food scene; from juicy rib tips to zesty Polish sausages to experimental and edible works of art, Chicago's eats stay true to its roots.

 Andrew takes a look at the diverse eats that define Washington, D.C.